• Skip to primary navigation

 Step by step

-After melting chocolate, butter and golden syrup in a pan, fold in your digestive nibbles (or crushed biscuits) and marshmallows and then pour into a pan to set.
+2. Fold in your digestive nibbles (or crushed biscuits) and marshmallows and then pour into a pan to set.
+I used a square silicone pan lined with baking parchment.

-Once set, slice to reveal the delights within!
+4. Once set, slice to reveal the delights within!

-Close up of the rocky road with some slices cut out
+Close up of the rocky road with some slices cut out.

 Recipe tips